plone/training/events.rst

 If we set the behavior by hand or reinstall the addon we could now add new talks with new field for ``start`` and ``end``.

 But because of a `bug in plone.app.event <https://github.com/plone/plone.app.event/issues/160>`_  does not expect existing objects to get the behavior.
 Since existing types have no values in the fields ``start`` and ``end`` we would get a traceback on inline-validation when we edit these.
-To work around this we create an upgrade-step that sets some a initial date.
+To work around this we create an upgrade-step that sets some an initial date.

 Register the new upgrade step in ``upgrades.zcml``